 The Kitchen Stove:

-One of my favorite Dolly quotes: “I’m not going to limit myself just because people won’t accept the fact that I can do something else.”
+One of my favorite quotes of hers: “I’m not going to limit myself just because people won’t accept the fact that I can do something else.”

-- She’s Miley Cyrus’s godmother and plays “Aunt Dolly” on the popular Disney show “Hannah Montana.”
-(My 13-year old told me this!)
+- She’s Miley Cyrus’s godmother and played “Aunt Dolly” on “Hannah Montana.”

 - She’s known as the Iron Butterfly.
-She uses butterflies as her logos, which represent beauty and freedom to her.
+Butterflies they represent beauty and freedom to her.

-- Twenty-six of Parton’s songs have hit #1 on the Billboard country charts, a record for a female artist.
+- 26 of her songs have hit #1 on the Billboard country charts, a record for a female artist.

 - Imagination Library is her literacy program that mails a book a month to children from the time they’re born until they turn 5.
-Although it began in her hometown of Sevier County, it now reaches children across the U.S. We talked to one Dollywood employee who told us that every time her daughter gets a book in the mail, she says, “Aunt Dolly loves me!”
+We talked to one Dollywood employee who told us every time her daughter gets a book in the mail, she says, “Aunt Dolly loves me!”